oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 - Enable dictation at the application level.
 - Use voice input with the Interactive Report search bar.
-- Use voice input with the Interactive Report chat assistant.
+- Use voice input with the Interactive Report Chat Assistant.

 ### Prerequisites